meineerde/form_forms/README.md

     gem 'form_forms'

-And then execute:

-    bundle install
+and then run `bundle install`.

-Or install it yourself as:
+Or install it yourself using

     gem install form_forms